-8.12.
+9.3.1.
 Plagiarism, Falsification, and Fabrication

 Purdue University maintains the highest academic and ethical standards research conducted by faculty and graduate students.
-It is important to note that the university sees the acts of plagiarism, falsification and fabrication as equal as acknowledged by the following university policy on research conduct:
+It is important to note that the university sees the acts of plagiarism, falsification and fabrication as equal as acknowledged by the following university policy on research misconduct: